 Half saddle pads

-Half saddle pads fit over the top of regular saddle pads for added protection and support, fitting more closely to the shape of the saddle and the contours of your horse’s back.
+Half saddle pads fit over the top of regular saddle pad.
+They provide added protection and support, fitting more closely to the shape of the saddle and the contours of your horse’s back.
 This can make for a neater aesthetic as you won’t really see much of the pad under the saddle.
 They are available with padding or foam, just like regular saddle pads, but they can also be made from gel or neoprene.

 See our full range of half saddle pads